hsjoberg/lightning-box/README.md

 # 📥 Lightning Box

+**Lightning Box is in a very early stage, not much is finished yet.**

 _Work In Progress, not suited for production just yet._
 _Contributions, suggestions and ideas are appreciated._
 _Database schema and configuration are bound to change._